Lebanon: Government and politics

-Lebanon is a parliamentary democracy that includes confessionalism, in which high-ranking offices are reserved for members of specific religious groups.
-The President, for example, has to be a Maronite Christian, the Prime Minister a Sunni Muslim, the Speaker of the Parliament a Shi’a Muslim, the Deputy Prime Minister and the Deputy Speaker of Parliament Eastern Orthodox.
+Lebanon is a parliamentary democracy that includes confessionalism.
+The National Pact, erected in 1943, laid out a governing arrangement intended to harmonize the interests of the country's major religious groups.
+The President has to be a Maronite Christian, the Prime Minister a Sunni Muslim, the Speaker of the Parliament a Shi'a Muslim, the Deputy Prime Minister and the Deputy Speaker of Parliament Eastern Orthodox.
 This system is intended to deter sectarian conflict and to represent fairly the demographic distribution of the 18 recognized religious groups in government.

 Until 1975, Freedom House considered Lebanon to be among only two (together with Israel) politically free countries in the Middle East and North Africa region.
 The country lost this status with the outbreak of the Civil War, and has not regained it since.
 Lebanon was rated "Partly Free" in 2013.
 Even so, Freedom House still ranks Lebanon as among the most democratic nations in the Arab world.
+According to the V-Dem Democracy indices Lebanon is 2023 the second most electoral democratic country in the Middle East.

 Until 2005, Palestinians were forbidden to work in over 70 jobs because they did not have Lebanese citizenship.
 After liberalization laws were passed in 2007, the number of banned jobs dropped to around 20.
 In 2010, Palestinians were granted the same rights to work as other foreigners in the country.
 Lebanon's national legislature is the unicameral Parliament of Lebanon.
 Its 128 seats are divided equally between Christians and Muslims, proportionately between the 18 different denominations and proportionately between its 26 regions.
-Prior to 1990, the ratio stood at 6:5 in favor of Christians; however, the Taif Agreement, which put an end to the 1975–1990 civil war, adjusted the ratio to grant equal representation to followers of the two religions.
+Prior to 1990, the ratio stood at 6:5 in favor of Christians, but the Taif Agreement, which put an end to the 1975–1990 civil war, adjusted the ratio to grant equal representation to followers of the two religions.

 The Parliament is elected for a four-year term by popular vote on the basis of sectarian proportional representation.
 The executive branch consists of the President, the head of state, and the Prime Minister, the head of government.
 The parliament elects the president for a non-renewable six-year term by a two-thirds majority.
 The president appoints the Prime Minister, following consultations with the parliament.
 The president and the prime minister form a cabinet, which must also adhere to the sectarian distribution set out by confessionalism.

 In an unprecedented move, the Lebanese parliament has extended its own term twice amid protests, the last being on 5 November 2014, an act which comes in direct contradiction with democracy and article #42 of the Lebanese constitution as no elections have taken place.
 Lebanon was without a President between May 2014 and October 2016.
 Nationwide elections were finally scheduled for May 2018.
 As of August 2019, the Lebanese cabinet included two ministers directly affiliated with Hezbollah, in addition to a close but officially non-member minister.
 The most recent parliamentary elections were held on 15 May 2022.